Ukraine Seeks Path To Just Peace At Swiss Summit - UrduPoint

 Ukraine Seeks Path To Just Peace At Swiss Summit

-Burgenstock, (APP - UrduPoint / Pakistan Point News - 15th Jun, 2024) President Volodymyr Zelensky said he hoped to find paths to a "just peace" as soon as possible, as a first international summit on pathways to end Russia's war in Ukraine opened Saturday.
+Burgenstock, (APP - UrduPoint / Pakistan Point News - 15th Jun, 2024) President Volodymyr Zelensky said he hoped to find a route to a "just peace" as soon as possible, as a first international summit on pathways to end Russia's war in Ukraine opened on Saturday.

-More than 50 world leaders were joining Zelensky at the Burgenstock resort in Switzerland for a two-day peace summit -- though with Moscow rejecting the event, it only has the modest ambitions of laying the groundwork for ending the conflict, now in its third year.
+More than 50 world leaders were due to join Zelensky at the Burgenstock resort in Switzerland for a two-day peace summit -- though with Moscow rejecting the event, it only has the modest ambitions of laying the groundwork for ending the conflict, now in its third year.

-"I believe that we will witness history being made here at the summit.

-May a just peace be established as soon as possible," Zelensky said as the event began.
+"I believe that we will witness history being made here at the summit," Zelensky said as the event began, calling for a "just peace".

 "Everything that will be agreed upon at the summit today will be part of the peacemaking process.